Bound by Corruption by BelovedStranger

 Yes, aijin.
 Taste your revenge.

-Kagome jerked back and saw the crimson splattered across the left side of his face, and speckled across his mouth.
+Kagome jerked back, breaking the kiss to stare up at him, unblinking, seeing what the shadows had hid.
+The mark of his carnage.
+Almost black in the darkness of night, crimson splattered across the left side of his face, speckled across his mouth.
 Lips she’d kissed.
 Willingly, eagerly.
-Lips wet with another person’s blood.
-As the horror of that realization began to settle in, Sesshomaru didn’t allow her to escape by following her retreat.
-Swooping down, he recaptured her mouth, kissing her harder.
-Deeper.
+As the horror of that realization began to settle in, Sesshomaru didn’t allow her to escape.
+Swooping down, he recaptured her mouth.
+Pressing harder.
+Delving deeper.
+Devouring.

 An animalistic growl startled her.
 Feeling the vibration rumble from Sesshomaru’s chest, she knew it came from him.
 A sound that should have sent her survival instincts screaming instead caused an electric shock through her whole body, where it centered between her thighs.
-Causing an ache, an emptiness she did not understand.
+Causing a throbbing ache.

 What’s happening to me?!